o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/scripting.md

 This topic describes how to use Script Canvas to create, search, join, and leave game sessions.

-AWS GameLift Gem provides both synchronous and asynchronous versions for each action.
+The **AWS GameLift** Gem provides both synchronous and asynchronous versions for each action.
 Asynchronous nodes perform their operation in the AZ JobFunction and finish at some point in the future.
 These operations communicate through AWS HTTPS requests or over the network.
 Each asynchronous node has a corresponding notification handler node.

 ## Script Canvas nodes